noodles-1/create-and-mint-token/README.md

 ## Description

 The program features the minting, burning, and transferring of ERC20 tokens.
 The contract implements the `ERC20` and `Ownable` interfaces from [OpenZeppelin](https://github.com/OpenZeppelin).
 The user-defined `mint()` function allows the creation of ERC20 tokens to an account, and the `burn()` function burns tokens on the sender account.
+Lastly, the `transferTokens()` function transfers tokens from the sender address to a receiver address with a specified amount of tokens.

 ## Getting Started